 Are you looking to get better at appointment setting and getting more and better sales meetings?
 By the end of this guide, you’ll know how to get sales appointments like a true pro.
 All you need to do is put the techniques and strategies outlined below into action and have a good prospect list and a telephone.
 In this guide you’ll find:

-- What’s the 5 stages of a Sales Appointment call
+- The 5 Stages of Sales Appointments call

 But before we get started we have a brief comment to business directors considering outsourcing appointment setting or getting more sales through external sales channels.